What Is Postman?

 The collection includes pre-request scripts that run automatically before each request is sent.
 You do not need to set these headers manually:X-Correlation-ID

 A unique identifier generated for every request.
 Postman sets this automatically using a UUID.
-When you report an issue to support, copy this value from the request headers tab — it is how we find your specific request in our logs.
+When you report an issue to support, copy this value from the request headers tab.
+It is how we find your specific request in our logs.

 Content-Type